How to set up and process automatic prepayments and accruals

 Prepayment 3 1103 Prepayments 200.00

-At the end of the last month, the net effect on the prepayment nominal code is zero as the original reverse posting, in month 1, is cancelled out by the three monthly instalments.
+At the end of the final month, the net effect on the prepayment nominal code is zero.
+This is because the three monthly instalments reverse the original posting from month one.

-TIP: If your prepayment amount can't be divided evenly by the number of months, any rounding is done in the final month.
+TIP: If you can't evenly divide your prepayment amount by the number of months, the software rounds in the final month.

 Accruals